 (Validation through email, SMS and PIN number – I really did not expect that from Astro after the earlier snub but then again, it is a welcome change)

-I had expected over the years, as hackers get better and easily work their way around basic webpage defenses, the more of the unsecured sensitive pages will end up encrypted and secured.
-The faster some of the popular websites move to improve the security of their webpage, it is better for the end-users.
+I had expected over the years, as hackers get better and easily work their way around basic webpage defences, more of the unsecured sensitive pages will end up encrypted and secured.
+The faster some of the popular websites move to improve the security of their webpage, is better for the end-users.

 I was glad Astro had made their move before it is too late but what about the others?
 It is high time that the Ministry of Science, Technology and Innovation look into this seriously.
 There are still webmasters who are ignorant about the security of their websites.

 I feel more confident using the Astro webpage now compared to the time I was eager to use it a couple of years ago.
 Although some of the functions seem to be “offline” at the moment, it is comfortable to know it is at the moment…” secured”.